-Middleton by Youlgrave is a charming little village sitting above Bradford dale, about a mile from Youlgrave.
+Middleton by Youlgrave, also known as Middleton by Youlgreave, is a charming little village sitting above Bradford dale, about a mile from Youlgrave.
 It consists of stone cottages with pretty gardens, and small farms.
 There is a large open space by the minor road junction, known as The Square which has a large number of trees.
 It's unspoilt quality owes much to the absence of through traffic, for it lies on an unclassified loop road which serves Middleton only.

 Historically, Middleton by Youlgrave is quite important.
 It was the family seat of the Fulwood family who had a manor house there, of which nothing remains except for a mound and a few ivy covered walls behind castle farm.
 Sir Christopher Fulwood supported the King during the troubled times of the civil war and had mustered 1000 local volunteers to fight the roundheads.
 After surviving an ambush, he was finally tracked down and shot in bradford dale.

 Lomberdale Hall was the home of William and Thomas Bateman, leading antiquaries and pioneer archaeologists in their day.
 Few `lows` or burial grounds escaped the attentions of Thomas Bateman.
 The most fascinating is Arbor Low situated 2 miles west of the village on middleton common.
 Now in the care of English Heritage, arbor low is a stone circle consisting of a ring of stones, surrounded by a bank and a ditch, whose external diameter is nearly 300 feet.
 It was thought that the stones originally stood upright.
 There were 39 of them and all but one have fallen down.
 It is believed that its purpose was some kind of sacred or ritual site for the people who built it nearly 5000 years ago.

 Bateman also worked on stanton moor which also has an impressive collection of stone circles.